hamtana/FlatApp/README.md

 ### Running Locally

+This will be a local set up so please make sure you have Node installed on your device.
+This [link](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) should provide sufficient help if needed.

 Using a terminal of your choice (e.g PowerShell for Windows or Terminal for MacOs), in the command line :\
 git clone the repository into a folder of your choice\